jtassarotti/polaris/README.md

 ## Clickable HTML Correspondence Table

-The file [outline.html](outline.html) provides a table giving a correspondence between definitions/theorems in the (revised) paper and their location in the Coq development, as suggested in the [Proof Artifact Guidelines](https://docs.google.com/document/d/18IOZR_-zFUDB-2KT-VSDTcl3suge_bSX2758W1kHm5o/edit#heading=h.632p0wk53q0m) by Marianna Rapoport.
+The files [outline.html](outline.html) and [outline-diss.html](outline-diss.html) provide a table giving a correspondence between definitions/theorems in the (revised) paper/dissertation and their location in the Coq development, as suggested in the [Proof Artifact Guidelines](https://docs.google.com/document/d/18IOZR_-zFUDB-2KT-VSDTcl3suge_bSX2758W1kHm5o/edit#heading=h.632p0wk53q0m) by Marianna Rapoport.
 Clickable links are given to spots in the HTML version of the development produced using coqdoc.
 These should be prebuilt in versions of